visciang/mbs/README.md

 ### Terminology
 - **Toolchain**: defines your "build" / "deploy" recipes, standardized and parameterizable.
 - **Component**: a sofware component, a piece of software with well defined functionalities and boundaries that can be build to a target artifact (via a toolchain).
-A component could be also a deployable target or not (for example a library that is only consumed by other components)
+A component could be also a deployable target or not (for example a library that is only consumed by other components in the build phase).

 In other words we can think about *toolchains* as "functions" that turns *components* into *artifacts*.
 If you think about it, also *toolchains* are components, in fact there's a special "bootstrapping" *toolchain*, docker, that is able to turn a *toolchain component* into a toolchain (artifact).

 MBS in a "high order function" that you feed with your mono-repo (a set of components and toolchain components) and gives you back the artifacts of your components built with your toolchain built with docker...

 Later on, we will see how `mbs` "builds" `mbs`, as an example of these concepts.